 The social work field presents professionals with a wide range of opportunities.
 The U.S. Bureau of Labor Statistics (BLS) predicts 13% job growth in the sector from 2019 through 2029, a pace that is much faster than average.
 The median annual salary for social workers was $50,470 as of May 2019.
 These figures point to a positive job market in the social work field, and opportunities in corrections could prove plentiful.

 In tracking social work job characteristics, the BLS found that approximately 14% of all social workers are employed by local government bodies, not including education and hospital settings.
 Another 13% of social workers are employed by state government organizations, again excluding hospitals and educational settings.
 Working as a correctional social worker would fall into these categories.

 Furthermore, the BLS reports that the median annual salary for probation officers and correctional treatment specialists, which are common positions for correctional social workers, was $54,290 in May 2019.
 The number of jobs for probation officers and correctional treatment specialists is projected to grow by 4% between 2019 and 2029.

 A Master of Social Work degree puts the emphasis on the big-picture societal and mental health concerns that impact an individual in the corrections system.
 An MSW can also serve as a step to becoming licensed or certified — a process that can prove instrumental within the corrections industry.
 Earning the degree can help professionals bring something valuable to the corrections industry if they have a passion to help people.

 If you want to advocate for prisoner rights and provide counseling, social work may be the right career for you.
-The Regis College online Master of Social Work program focuses on clinical studies as its point of emphasis, making it a natural fit if you are seeking licensure or certification.
+The Regis College online Masters of Social Work program focuses on clinical studies as its point of emphasis, making it a natural fit if you are seeking licensure or certification.
 Discover more about how pursuing an MSW degree can help you become a correctional social worker.